happypeter/git-showoff-peter/one/01_slide.md

 ## Just a show-it-off talk
 ### about WHAT not HOW
 !SLIDE center
+## what git can do for me?
+ - help us keep the clue of our dev
+ - backup our data (with github)
+ - share code with people
+   - let people knows about our project( nice for resume)
+   - help collaboration ( most importantly)
+!SLIDE center
 ## what is a project?
 !SLIDE center
 ## A dir with subdir and files in it